310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 Once they graduate… The next captain will be Mikejima-san, if we’re looking at who has the skills for it.

-I don’t really understand him very well, and he’s kind of terrifying, but he does his job well, has a good reputation overseas, and has a record of his accomplishments.
+I don’t really understand him very well, and he’s kind of terrifying, but he does his job well, has a good reputation overseas, and has a record of accomplishments.

-We’ll make him the next captain, and then we’ll do as best as we can to support him, and… If we work hard, I’m sure Ryuseitai will be reborn.
-Next year’s when the real game begins—no, that’s when it’ll be our turn!
+We’ll make him the next captain, and then I’ll support him to the maximum limit if possible, and… If we work hard, I’m sure Ryuseitai will be reborn.
+Next year is when the real game begins— No, that’s when it’ll be *our* turn!

 That’s what I believe in.
 There’s hope for the future, so I can bear with anything that comes my way!
 {% endbubble %}